awsdocs/amazon-ec2-user-guide/doc_source/hosting-wordpress.md

 + Expand the storage space on your instance\.
 For more information, see [Amazon EBS Elastic Volumes](ebs-modify-volume.md)\.
 + Move your MySQL database to [Amazon RDS](https://aws.amazon.com/rds) to take advantage of the service's ability to scale easily\.

+**Improve network performance of your internet traffic**
+If you expect your blog to drive traffic from users located around the world, consider [AWS Global Accelerator](http://aws.amazon.com/global-accelerator)\.
+Global Accelerator helps you achieve lower latency by improving internet traffic performance between your users’ client devices and your WordPress application running on AWS\.
+Global Accelerator uses the [AWS global network](http://aws.amazon.com/about-aws/global-infrastructure/global_network/) to direct traffic to a healthy application endpoint in the AWS Region that is closest to the client\.

 **Learn more about WordPress**
 For information about WordPress, see the WordPress Codex help documentation at [http://codex\.wordpress\.org/](http://codex.wordpress.org/)\.
 For more information about troubleshooting your installation, go to [https://wordpress\.org/support/article/how\-to\-install\-wordpress/\#common\-installation\-problems](https://wordpress.org/support/article/how-to-install-wordpress/#common-installation-problems)\.
 For information about making your WordPress blog more secure, go to [https://wordpress\.org/support/article/hardening\-wordpress/](https://wordpress.org/support/article/hardening-wordpress/)\.
 For information about keeping your WordPress blog up\-to\-date, go to [https://wordpress\.org/support/article/updating\-wordpress/](https://wordpress.org/support/article/updating-wordpress/)\.